-For Short-Term or Temporary Visits:
+For Short-term or Temporary Visits:

-For Long-Term Stay:
+For Long-term Stay:

-If you are going to stay in the US on a long-term basis, you may want to acquire a long-term, domestic health insurance policy.
-For this you may want to check with your employer to see if the company provides health benefits that you are eligible for.
-If your employer does not provide health benefits, you may consider purchasing an individual health insurance policy online either from your resident state's marketplace or directly from a private health insurance company.
+If you're planning on staying in the U.S. long-term, you may want a long-term, domestic health insurance policy.
+For this, first you'll want to check with your employer to see if you're eligible for company health insurance.
+Or, consider buying an individual health insurance policy online either from your new state's marketplace or a private health insurance company.

-However if they plan to stay in the US on a long-term basis, they should consider enrolling into a standard, long-term, domestic health insurance policy.
-They can either add themselves onto the primary insurance holder's insurance policy OR buy a separate individual and family health insurance policy from a private insurer.
+However if the dependents plan to stay in the U.S. on a long-term basis, they should consider enrolling into a standard, long-term, domestic health insurance policy.
+They can either add themselves onto the primary insurance holder's insurance policy or buy a separate individual and family health insurance policy from a private insurer.

 If the primary insurance holder has health benefits through an employer, they should find out how to add dependents to the policy.
 Depending on the employer's policies, the primary visa holder may be responsible for their family members' insurance premiums.